 Same function, different feature.
 Block out light and keep your privacy, but get a slightly different look and functionality.
 Both feature a sleek, aluminum style that matches the rest of the silver interior.

-For the Bambi, you can enjoy a 12v/110V LED HD TV with a DVD player or switch to over-the-air channels with the omni directional antenna.
-When plugged in to shore power the TV will utilize the 110V power, but when running on battery and because the Bambi doesn't have an inverter, the TV will be powered with the 12v outlet so you can enjoy your shows when disconnected from 110V power.
-There's also a JVC Stereo with Bluetooth for streaming your favorite music.
-Step inside Caravel and get an even more premium experience with an LG LED HD TV (with antenna) and Blu-Ray player.
-The Caravel's JL Stereo with Bluetooth® and surround sound speaker system with a subwoofer creates a premium audio experience.
+For the Bambi, you can enjoy a 12v/110V LED HD TV with a DVD player or switch to over-the-air channels with the omnidirectional antenna.
+When plugged into shore power the TV will utilize the 110V power, but when running on battery and because the Bambi doesn't include an inverter, the TV will be powered with the 12v outlet so you can enjoy your shows when disconnected from 110V power.
+There's also a stereo with Bluetooth connectivity for streaming your favorite music.
+Step inside Caravel and get an even more premium experience with an HD TV (with antenna) and ports to bring your own streaming device.
+The Caravel's stereo with Bluetooth and surround sound speaker system with a subwoofer creates a premium audio experience.

 To make dishwashing and food preparation as easy as possible, the Bambi includes a double bowl sink.
 Prepare one side with soapy water while using the other for rinsing.
 The Caravel includes a special black Moen faucet and vast rectangular stainless steel sink which not only looks great, but is perfect for washing larger pots and pans.